artyuum/request-dto-mapper-bundle/README.md

 ### 1. Extractor
 The FQCN (Fully-Qualified Class Name) of a class that implements the `ExtractorInterface`.
 It basically contains the extraction logic and it's called by the mapper in order to extract the data from the request.

-The bundle already comes with 5 built-in extractors that should meet most of your use-cases:
+The bundle already comes with 3 built-in extractors that should meet most of your use-cases:
 - [BodyParameterExtractor](/src/Extractor/BodyParameterExtractor.php) (extracts the data from `$request->request->all()`)
 - [JsonExtractor](/src/Extractor/JsonExtractor.php) (extracts the data from `$request->toArray()`)
 - [QueryStringExtractor](/src/Extractor/QueryStringExtractor.php) (extracts the data from `$request->query->all()`)

-If an error occurs while calling the `extract()` method from the extractor class, the [ExtractionFailedException](src/Exception/ExtractionFailedException.php) will be thrown
+If an error occurs when the `extract()` method is called from the extractor class, the [ExtractionFailedException](src/Exception/ExtractionFailedException.php) will be thrown.

 If these built-in extractor classes don't meet your needs, you can implement your own extractor like this: